UserNameShouldBeHere/SSO/README.md

 - user:ban (ban user)
 - user:unban (unban user)

-All these roles can be modified in config file, and additional roles can be added
+All these roles can be modified or additional roles can be added in [config file](cmd/config.yml)

 ## Methods